ein3108/SAPHIRE/README.md

 ## Features

-* Natural Language Voice Command Interpreter (To be added)
+* Natural Language Voice Command Interpreter (To be added in the next version)

-* API for Smart House Device Control
+* API for Smart House Device Control & POC with Philips HUE (To be added in the next version)

-* Various Smart House Device Models
+* Various Smart House Device Models & Visual Simulations

-* Visual Simulation
+* Google Glass Application for QR Code Reading

-* Google Glass App for User Notifications
+* Google Glass Application for User Interaction & Notifications

+* A Fine-grained Object-Device-Instruction (ODI) Model

+* Database Connection with MongoDb

+* The SAPHIRE Server System and Visualization & Tracking of Household Resources (To be added in the next version)

 ## Releases
 * [v 1.0](https://github.com/WeibelLab-Teaching/cse118-218-fa15_Team11) - Initial version of SAPHIRE includes a smart microwave model and a simple Google Glass App that understands pre-defined user voice commands